PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: METHOD

 \subsection{Object Information Acquisition}

 To acquire the information of personal objects, PGA goes through two successive steps as shown in Fig.~\ref{fig:main}-(b): \textit{human-robot interaction} and \textit{robot-object interaction}.
 In \textit{human-robot interaction}, the user introduces their personal object $o$ by displaying the object and verbally describing it.
 The description consists of two indicators: a general indicator $u^G_o$, \textit{e.g.}, ``\textit{the object in front}'', and a personal indicator $u_o$, \textit{e.g.}, ``\textit{my sleeping pills}''.
-Using its visual perception $\mathcal{I}_o$ and $u^G_o$, PGA predicts the bbox coordinates $b_o$ of the object via GVCCI~\cite{gvcci}.
+Using its visual perception $I_o$ and $u^G_o$, PGA predicts the bbox coordinates $b_o$ of the object via GVCCI~\cite{gvcci}.
 PGA then constructs an object node $\mathbf{o}=f(o)$ using pretrained visual encoder $f(\cdot)$~\cite{dino}.
-This node is tagged with the meta-information including $\mathcal{I}_o$, $b_o$, and $u_o$.
+This node is tagged with the meta-information including $I_o$, $b_o$, and $u_o$.

 In \textit{robot-object interaction}, PGA subsequently examines the personal object $o$ from multiple views, aiming to capture its distinctive visual appearance.
-By leveraging $b_o$, PGA grasps and rotates the object capturing $A$ images $\{\mathcal{I}_{o,a}\}_{a=1}^A$ for each object, each image offering a distinct view of the object (see the bottom right of Fig.~\ref{fig:main}).
-As in the earlier step, PGA predicts an object bbox coordinates, $\{b_{o,a}\}_{a=1}^A$ of a set of objects $\{{o_a}\}_{a=1}^A$.
-PGA constructs a set of object nodes $O^{view}=\{{\mathbf{o}_a}\}_{a=1}^A=\{{f(o_a)}\}_{a=1}^A$, where each node $\mathbf{o}_a$ is tagged with the meta-information $\mathcal{I}_{o,a}$, $b_{o,a}$, and $u_o$.
+By leveraging $b_o$, PGA grasps and rotates the object capturing $A$ images $\{I_{o,a}\}_{a=1}^A$ for each object, each image offering a distinct view of the object (see the bottom right of Fig.~\ref{fig:main}).
+PGA extracts a set of objects $\{{o_a}\}_{a=1}^A$ and their bounding box coordinates $\{b_{o,a}\}_{a=1}^A$ from the captured images $\{I_{o,a}\}_{a=1}^A$.
+PGA constructs a set of object nodes $O^{view}=\{{\mathbf{o}_a}\}_{a=1}^A=\{{f(o_a)}\}_{a=1}^A$, where each node $\mathbf{o}_a$ is tagged with the meta-information $I_{o,a}$, $b_{o,a}$, and $u_o$.
 Finally, each personal object is associated with $\mathbf{o}$ and $O^{view}$, \textit{i.e.}, $A+1$ nodes that are tagged with personal indicators.
 Across all personal objects, the aggregation of nodes with personal indicators forms $O^\mathcal{K}$, while collective personal indicators form $U$, as described in lines 1-6 of Algorithm~\ref{alg:labelpropagation}.